hukai916/nanoloop/README.md

 p1214	6018	6035
 ```

-Alternatively, we can convert the TSV file into a MACS3-compatible BED file for peak calling.
+Alternatively, you can convert the TSV file into a MACS3-compatible BED file for peak calling.
 In this approach:
 ```bash
 # Convert TSV to BED
 nanoloop tsv_to_bed \